 Rituals may include drinking a certain amount of water as soon as you wake up, doing something physical to get your body engaged, reading for 15 or 20 minutes, meditating for 15 minutes, visualising how you want your day to be unfold, or having a healthy breakfast.
 Rituals make it easier for us to get ready for our day which ultimately means we’ll be in a positive frame of mind.

 - Examine the source of your thoughts.
 We all habitually think in a certain way — our thoughts are either predominantly positive or negative.
-While some of those thoughts are related to our environment, the majority of our thoughts are due to our experiences in life, especially in our early life.
+While some of those thoughts are related to our environment, most of our thoughts are due to our experiences in life, especially in our early life.

 If we’re habitually programmed to think negative thoughts, then we may make a situation out to be more serious or worse than it really is.
 Something that can be done in such situations is to evaluate the situation from different perspectives.
 A simple question that can be asked is, “What’s good about this situation?”

 - Shift your focus to something or someone else.
-Oftentimes, we can get so caught up in our own story or agenda that we don’t give ourselves the opportunity to focus on something different.
+Often, we can get so caught up in our own story or agenda that we don’t give ourselves the opportunity to focus on something different.
 One way to shift our focus from our issues or problems is to help someone else.

 - Cultivate positive or empowering thoughts.
 One technique I have learned is to take a piece of paper (or a journal) and draw a vertical line right down the middle of the page.

-For example, if one of your thoughts is “I don’t know how to achieve my goal” then the opposite statement could be “I am in the process attracting all the resources I need to achieve my goal.”
+For example, if one of your thoughts is, “I don’t know how to achieve my goal,” then the opposite statement could be, “I am in the process attracting all the resources I need to achieve my goal.”